 What Happens During Breast Reduction Surgery?

 There are several different types of breast reduction procedures performed at Jacksonville Plastic Surgery by board certified plastic surgeon Dr. John Obi.
 These include the most common procedure, an anchor-shaped incision following the natural contour of the breast.
 The actual procedure selected in each case depends on the findings during examination and the patient’s wishes.
 In most cases, the nipples remain attached to their blood vessels and nerves.
 However, if the breasts are very large or pendulous, the nipples and areolas may have to be completely removed and grafted into a more ideal position.
 This will result in a loss of sensation in the nipple and areolar tissue.
 The skin surrounding the areola is then brought down and together to reshape the breast.

 Stitches are usually located around the areola and in a vertical line extending downward and along the lower crease of the breast.
-In some cases, techniques can be used to eliminate the vertical or a portion of the lower crease part of the scar.
+In some cases, techniques can be used to reduce the vertical or a portion of the lower crease part of the scar.
 Occasionally, when only fat needs to be removed, liposuction alone can be used to reduce breast size, leaving minimal scars.

 There are risks involved with any surgical procedure, and the specific risks and restrictions after surgery will be discussed in detail at your consultation with Dr. John Obi.
 It is generally accepted a patient may not be able to breastfeed after having breast reduction.
 Before the surgery, patients are advised to avoid smoking and taking any medications (aspirin, Vitamin E, etc.) that may affect bleeding.